California Red Light Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Our California Red Light Accident Lawyers Provide Solutions, Not Surprises
+Our California Red Light Accident Lawyers Provide Legal Guidance And Support

 Running red lights is not simply a traffic infraction.
-It could cause car accidents, leading to severe injuries and even deaths.
-If you’re a victim of a negligent driver, contact our California red light accident lawyers at (888) 488-1391 today.
-We’ll ensure you get the compensation you deserve.
+It could cause car accidents, which may lead to severe injuries and even deaths.
+If you’re a victim of a negligent driver, contact our California red light accident lawyers at (888) 488-1391.
+Our attorneys can review your situation with you and discuss possible legal options.

-California is the largest state by population, having over 39 million residents as of 2023.
-It also has the highest number of registered motor vehicles nationwide, with nearly 31.4 million registrations.
+California is the largest state by population, having over 39.4 million residents as of 2024.
+It also has the highest number of automobile registrations nationwide, with nearly 13.2 million in 2023.
+In the same year, there were over 30.4 million registered motor vehicles in the state.

 With these numbers, it’s no surprise that the Golden State is home to some of the busiest and most congested roadways in the United States.
 According to the National Coalition for Safer Roads (NCSA), the state had the highest number of red-light running fatalities in 2019.
 That year, over 840 people died due to this traffic violation nationwide, of which 128 took place in California.

-More recent data from the Insurance Institute for Highway Safety (IIHS) revealed that fatalities nationwide are on the rise.
-In 2021, 1,109 people were killed in car accidents involving red light running.
+The data from the Insurance Institute for Highway Safety (IIHS) as of August 2025 revealed that fatalities nationwide are on the rise.
+In 2023, 1,086 people were killed in car accidents involving red light running.
 Unfortunately, the most common victims were pedestrians and bicyclists.

 Red light accidents can have disastrous consequences, whether caused by negligence, recklessness, or unforeseen circumstances.
-These incidents can leave victims and their families with long-term injuries and damage.
-They must also deal with claims while recovering from physical injuries and experiencing emotional distress.
+These incidents may leave some victims and their families with long-term injuries and damage.
+They may also have to deal with claims while recovering from physical injuries and experiencing emotional distress.

 Before your red light accident gets overwhelming, contact our team of dedicated lawyers in California.
-Our attorneys will communicate with and negotiate with insurance companies on your behalf.
-We will provide you with all the legal support you need during this period.
+Our attorneys can handle communications and negotiations with insurance companies on your behalf.
+We can provide you with the legal support you need during this period.

-Our team of steadfast lawyers handles various personal injury cases in California, including red light accidents, slip-and-falls, truck collisions, and other motor vehicle incidents.
-With Arash Law on your side, you can focus on your recovery while we deal with your claim from start to finish.
+Our lawyers handle various personal injury cases in California, including red light accidents, truck collisions, and other motor vehicle incidents.
+With Arash Law on your side, you may be able to focus on your recovery while we deal with your claim from start to finish.

 What Is The California Red Light Law?

 Vehicles must not pass through a solid red traffic signal.
-According to California Vehicle Code Section 21453, drivers should completely stop at the limit line, before the crosswalk, or prior to the intersection.
+According to the California Vehicle Code, drivers should completely stop at the limit line, before the crosswalk, or prior to the intersection.

-The California Department of Motor Vehicles (DMV) also lists other signals where you should stop:
+The California Department of Motor Vehicles (DMV) also lists other signals where drivers should stop:

-- Flashing red light – After completely stopping, you can go when it’s safe.
+- Flashing Red Light — After completely stopping, drivers can go when it’s safe.

-However, there are certain instances where you can proceed through a red light after a complete stop, such as:
+However, there are certain instances where drivers can proceed through a red light after a complete stop, such as:

-In both cases, you must proceed with caution and yield the right-of-way to both pedestrians and approaching traffic.
+In both cases, drivers must proceed with caution and yield the right-of-way to both pedestrians and approaching traffic.

 Drivers learn these traffic rules before getting a license.
 However, our lawyers often encounter red light accident cases in California where the liable parties failed to apply this knowledge.